Best Camping Tent of 2020

 In general, the four-person tents we tested were easier to set up for what should be obvious reasons.
 You don't have to stretch to get to the apex of the tent or do your best parachute toss to get the fly over the top.
 Both the Sundome 6 and the Marmot Halo 6 are straightforward and easy to pitch, even if you're setting up when the light is waning.

 Make sure to seriously consider buying a ground cover — a.k.a. "footprint" — for your tent and laying this out first.
 It not only helps keep moisture and mud off the underside of your tent (thus making re-packing a much more pleasant task while helping it remain dryer while you're snuggled inside), it helps your tent last longer from abrasion.
 Most manufacturers sell separate footprints (usually made of the same material as the tent) designed to fit the exact floor size of each of their tents.
 Besides the extra cost, it's a great thing to take along.
-The savvy camper's "best friend" is a cheap plastic tarp like something you'd throw down to paint your living room and which you can pick up at a hardware/home fix-it store for a fraction of the cost of an official manufacturer's footprint.
+The savvy camper's "best friend" is a cheap plastic tarp-like something you'd throw down to paint your living room and which you can pick up for a fraction of the cost of an official manufacturer's footprint.

-The overall quality of materials, design, and manufacturing give us a good idea of the long-term durability and shorter-term reliability of these tents.
+The overall quality of materials, design, and manufacturing gives us a good idea of the long-term durability and shorter-term reliability of these tents.
 Quality is an important element to consider if you want your tent to last for more than one trip.
 For the most part, you get what you pay for when it comes to outdoor gear.

 As the Wawona 6 is a single-wall design, the material is a good degree thicker than all the double-wall tents in our review and thus inherently a few degrees higher in durability.
 Though it might seem two walls are better than one, and they are for versatility, they're often thinner.
-Additionally, the windows and doors of the Wawona are a thicker mesh weave and have limited exposure to the outside (as opposed, say, to the Grand Hut, which is all exposed mesh on the top half).
+Additionally, the Wawona's windows and doors are a thicker mesh weave and have limited exposure to the outside (as opposed, say, to the Grand Hut, which is all exposed mesh on the top half).
 And the poles!
 If only the detached garage behind your house were built with these instead of those rotting boards…

 The Kodiak Canvas almost needs its own category of durability.
 As it's a super thick (a few millimeters), weather-treated canvas, it's a completely different beast than anything else in our review.
 Branches, rocks, paddles, frisbees — even your children — are going to bounce off these walls.
 This is the type of tent you actually gift to your next generation in a formal ceremony.